-- Please take extra steps reading labels while purchasing shrimp if they are sustainably harvested or farmed.
-To minimise damage to the ecosystem and our Ocean floors we should take this extra step.
-Read more details in this Huffington Post’s article on buying the right shrimp.
+- Please read the labels while purchasing shrimp to check if they are sustainably harvested or farmed.
+We should take this extra step to minimize damage to the ecosystem and our Ocean floors.
+Read more details in this Huffington Post article on buying the right shrimp.

-- Peel and devein the shrimp before using.
-Personally, I find the vein part very unappealing.
+- Peel and devein the shrimp before using them.
+I find the vein part very unappealing.

 - Do not overcook the shrimp.
-It takes hardly a few minutes to reach the well-done point with a soft texture.
+It hardly takes a few minutes for them to be well done with a soft texture.
 Overcooking makes the shrimp hard and chewy.
 Again, very unappealing.

-- Buy preservative and chemical free good quality coconut milk.
-I find the cost is pretty much the same and you only need an extra step reading the label.
-I really love the coconut milk from Trader’s Joe.
+- Buy preservative and chemical-free, good-quality coconut milk.
+I find the price is pretty much the same, and you only need an extra step to read the label.
+I love the coconut milk from Trader’s Joe.

 - 20 large jumbo shrimps peeled and deveined